 - Bone-in/skin-on chicken thighs or drumsticks – 25 -30 minutes (25 minutes for smaller pieces and 30 minutes for large pieces)

-- Boneless/skinless chicken thighs – 20 Minutes
+- Boneless and/or skinless chicken thighs – 20 Minutes

-- Chicken breasts – 15 Minutes
+- Skinless Chicken breasts (or skin on)- 15 Minutes

 Make sure that your chicken pieces are frozen in individual pieces – you don’t want any thighs or breasts frozen together or they won’t cook properly.